elm-janitor/apply-patches/deno/README.md

 # Development

-Look into `./deno.json` for the available shortcuts.
+Look into `./deno.jsonc` for the available shortcuts or run `deno task`.

 Run `deno task update-deps` to refresh the dependency lock file